-Friends of Belfast Botanic Gardens
+Belfast Botanic Gardens Tree Archive

-This series of short articles about trees in the Belfast Botanic Gardens is compiled by members of the Friends group and Gardens staff.
-We aim to build up to a comprehensive archive of trees in Belfast Botanic Gardens.
-Each article illustrates a tree growing in Belfast Botanic Gardens together with information from a range of sources.
-Where possible we will give the tree tag number - these are the small aluminium discs, usually fixed on the tree trunk, 2 to 3m above ground level.
+This is one of a series of short articles about trees in the Belfast Botanic Gardens compiled by the Friends group.
+The tree tag number relates to the black tree maintenance tags, usually fixed on the tree trunk, 2 to 3m above ground level.

 The leaves are tightly pressed to the stem and the stems are rounded not flattened (cf the Nootkat cypress).
 Separate male and female cones are produced in late winter/early spring.
-The male cones are yellow and the female cones are a start a bluish green.
+The male cones are yellow and the female cones start a bluish green.
 The female cones develop into a spherical shape with 6 to 14 scales and turn brown.
 These take 18 months or more to ripen.

 .
 This hybrid occurred in cultivation, first in Rostrevor in County Down in about 1870 and again in Leighton Hall in Powys in 1888.
 Most Leylands in cultivation derive from the latter cross.